Andrew Clayton-Payne

 Notable sales

-SIR EDWARD BURNE-JONES, Bt.
+SIR EDWARD BURNE-JONES A.R.A.

 Figure Study for ‘The Car of Love’